data-preservation-programs/singularity/docs/en/README.md

 ### Convenient Content Retrieval

-For all prepared files, Singularity offers Graphsync/HTTP/Bitswap retrievals.
+For all prepared files, Singularity offers HTTP retrievals (trustless gateway and piece retrieval).
 This feature positions Singularity as an alternative to a traditional storage provider, bypassing the need for storage proofs.

 ## Deal Making